-You're in an IB Diploma Programme or a few IB classes, and you have slaved all year (or two years) studying for your SLs and HLs.
-You sat for the exams - where you probably developed carpal tunnel syndrome.
-Also, you can relate a little too well to this video, but you are hoping you did a little bit better on your IB exams.
+You're in an IB Diploma Programme or a few IB classes, and you've tirelessly worked all year (or two years) studying for your SLs and HLs.
+You sat for the exams, where you probably developed carpal tunnel syndrome.
+And you can relate a little too well to this video, but you're hoping you did a bit better on your IB exams.

 Mark your calendar!

 Ask your IB course coordinator for your candidate PIN.
 Using that number, you can access your own results via the IB's candidate results website.
 You'll be able to do so about one day after results are issued, which means most students will receive their scores on July 6 for the May session and January 2 for the November session.

 Note that IB results are released to students at staggered intervals depending on time zone.
 You can contact your IB coordinator to find out the exact time you'll be able to see your scores.

 IB tests aren't graded in the same way other school tests are.
 Here, we go over the grading scale for IB exams and how it works.

 IB Tests Are Graded on a Scale of 1-7

 Every IB test is scored on a scale of 1-7, with 7 being the highest possible score.
 The IB uses what are called "grade descriptors" to describe what each level signifies for each possible category (of which there are six).

 For example, here's how the IB describes a score of 5 in Group 4 (Sciences):